 Supplemental Medicare Plans in Nevada

 So what do you do if you need additional coverage, like prescription drugs or vision?
 There is supplemental coverage you can purchase.
 One popular option in Nevada is Medicare Advantage (Medicare Part C).
-It replaces your Medicare benefits with a similar plan, but it usually lets you add ancillary coverage like prescription drugs, dental, vision, and more.
+It replaces your Medicare benefits with a similar plan but usually lets you add ancillary coverage like prescription drugs, dental, vision, and more.

 But anyone who wants extra coverage, like hearing or vision, will have to find a private plan elsewhere.
 Remember that no matter what supplement you choose, your prices will depend on different factors, such as your location and the level of coverage you purchase.